-In addition to Behaviour Detentions being issued for an accrual of behavioural referrals, they may also be issued for behaviour that on its own reaches the threshold for an after-school sanction.
+In addition to Behaviour Detentions being issued for an accrual of behavioural referrals within a half term, they may also be issued for behaviour that on its own reaches the threshold for an after-school sanction or where a pattern of poor behaviour has been identified over a longer period of time.

-In all cases where a Behaviour Detention has been issued, the Head of Year/Head of Sector will discuss the sanction with the pupil and where appropriate, make contact home too.
+In all cases where a Behaviour Detention has been issued, the Head of Year/Head of Sector, or the teacher who has issued the detention, will discuss the sanction with the pupil and where appropriate, make further contact home too.

 Pupils will be provided with a reflective task to complete or directed towards a specific academic task.
-Parents and the pupil will be notified by email confirming the reason for the Behaviour Detention from the Deputy Head (Pastoral) and the date it is to be served.
+Parents and the pupil will be notified by email confirming the reason for the Behaviour Detention from the relevant Head of Year/Senior Tutor or Head of Sector, and the date it is to be served.